Falkland (novel)

 Falkland is an 1827 Gothic novella by the British writer Edward Bulwer-Lytton.
-It was his first published novel and took inspiration from Johann Wolfgang Goethe's The Sorrows of Young Werther.
+It was his first published novel and took inspiration from Johann Wolfgang von Goethe's The Sorrows of Young Werther.
 The protagonist was likely partly based on Bulwer-Lytton himself.
 The novel enjoyed success in Germany, but was criticised in Britain as immoral.
-It was followed by Pelham in 1828, in which he switched to the fashionable silver fork genre, which established him as leading writing in Britain and Europe.
+It was followed by Pelham in 1828, in which he switched to the fashionable silver fork genre, which established him as a leading writer in Britain and Europe.

 Synopsis

 Falkland, a young English gentleman, falls in love with Emily Mandeville, a married woman.
 To his horror he has a premonition of her death.